elis-elis/elis-elis/README.md

 It would be lovely to collaborate on some projects and learn together in the futuure or even now.
 I am planning to concentrate of frontend development, although at the moment I am still working with python mostly.

-- 📫 How to reach me:
+You can reach me also here :
   [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://www.instagram.com/elis_prostotak/)